shycopney44/W_S5M1_Project/README.md

 Select a random person from the `people` array in `data.js`, using `Math.random` for this.

-Each person has, among other attributes, a `friends` array containing the IDs of some buddies, which are also contained inside the `people` array.
+Each person has, among other attributes, a `friends` array containing the IDs of some buddies, who also happen to be persons inside the `people` array.

 Use the random person to construct DOM in the following format: